Joe Dorman: Oklahoma's 2014 gubernatorial election

 Dorman served as the Democratic nominee for Governor of Oklahoma in the 2014 election, losing to Republican incumbent Mary Fallin.

 Community work

 Dorman maintains an active role in the community.
-He is involved with the Lion's Club, Rotary International, Elks Club, the National Rifle Association, the OSU Alumni Association, the Oklahoma 4-H Board of Directors, O.I.L.
+He is involved with the Lion's Club, Rotary International, Elks Club, the National Rifle Association of America, the OSU Alumni Association, the Oklahoma 4-H Board of Directors, O.I.L.
 Foundation Board, and Oklahoma YMCA Youth and Government Advisory Board.

-He is the current chair of the Rush Springs Watermelon Festival, and a former director of alumni relations for the Oklahoma Intercollegiate Legislature (formerly the Oklahoma Inter-Collegiate and University Parliament).
+He is the has organized the Rush Springs Watermelon Festival, and is a former director of alumni relations for the Oklahoma Intercollegiate Legislature (formerly the Oklahoma Inter-Collegiate and University Parliament).